 Book Announcement: "Data as a Product Driver"

 After more than 10 years working at the intersection of product and data, last year I decided to start writing a book that genuinely bridges both worlds.
-And I am happy to announce that the book is now finished and will be published in the new year, thanks to Apress Springer Nature.
+And I am happy to announce that the book is now finished and available on Amazon and selected libraries, thanks to Apress Springer Nature.

 Why Data as a Product Driver?